mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer: False

 - the train phase determines whether a model overfits or not, not the prediction / evaluation step
-- but a smaller test set can make it more difficult to reliably detect overfitting,
+- but a smaller test set can make it more difficult to reliably detect overfitting

 ---